ProVolver Haptic Pistol

 5. If you didn't change manually your channels, your first 2 devices are going to be in RifleButt and RifleBolt (1 device per channel).

-6. Make sure you have only 1 listen event side (right or left) enabled on each Channel setting.
+6. Make sure you have only 1 listen event side (right or left) enabled on each Channel setting (eg. RifleButt only has Left-hand controller and RifleBolt only has Right-hand controller).

 If your left device shoots on right events: